Monday, February 9, 2026

 • China knew that 'everybody' dreaded the day when its ever greater dominance of the world's rare earths markets would lead it to charge sky high 'monopoly' prices.

-• And China knew that its crackdowns on smugglers would pressure the smugglers to raise their prices while they were still in operation.
-But just in case the smugglers 'got the memo' about the coming crackdowns, but perhaps might need a tad bit more time to fully appreciate the memo's implications, China graciously provided its smugglers with a five month 'warning' before the crackdowns began ... 😎
+• And China knew that its threatened crackdowns on smugglers would pressure the smugglers to raise their prices for the five months they were still in operation.
+Why else would China provide its criminal smugglers with five month warnings about police raids??? ... 😎

 • China knew that its 'failure' to reduce its domestic customers' access to rare earths would invalidate its professed concerns about the sustainability of its limited supply of rare earths ... 😎